gugadev/tiktok.js/README.md

 - `isError`: if the tiktok failed.
 - `isDownloading`: if the tiktok is downloading (audio or video).
 - `error`: error in fail case.
+- `get`: method to start fetching the tiktok.